 Figure 4: The media authentication workflow for broadcast

-As shown in Figure 3, the broadcast media authentication workflow is very similar to the streaming.
+As shown in Figure 4, the broadcast media authentication workflow is very similar to the streaming.
 The major change is the distribution that is achieved through broadcast compared to the network distribution.
-Note that we assume a local broadcaster be part of the service provider functionality and therefore in the case of broadcast, the content is not manipulated during the distribution.
-We also assume that the receiver is a connected device, i.e. it can connect to the certificate infrastructure to retrieve keys and signatures.
+Note that it is assumed that a local broadcaster is a part of the service provider functionality and therefore in the case of broadcast, the content is not manipulated during the distribution.
+It is also assumed that the receiver is a connected device, i.e. it can connect to the certificate infrastructure to retrieve certification data such as required keys and signatures.

-The authentication interfaces in this workflow are similar to the streaming case.
+The authentication interfaces in this workflow are identical to the interface in the streaming workflow.

 General considerations